General Boarding Information

 Dog toys are like bedding.
-We would prefer you to request a toy or chew if you feel your dog may need one.
+We would prefer that you request a toy or chew if you feel your dog may need one.
 If the dog must have one of his own toys, it is important for you to know that we will NOT accept the following: rawhide, toys small enough for your dog to swallow, hooves, most squeaky toys.
 All toys provided by the owner must be inspected before acceptance.

 The foods we feed in the kennel are all quality products.
 We offer Kirkland Signature Super Premium Lamb & Rice formula, Chicken/ Rice and Vegetable formula, Mature Dog (chicken & lamb) formula and Puppy/Growth formula.
 All of these foods are made by Diamond Pet Foods.
 Please ask for guidance in which product would be best for your dog during his stay.
 Changing foods could have the side effect of loose stool in a dog.
 If you have your dog on a food that we do not have in stock and wish to keep the dog on that food, please bring in a quantity sufficient for your dog’s stay.
 Or if your dog requires canned food or any supplements to his diet, please bring that in with them.

 Dogs that are boarded for three nights or longer are given a bath before being sent home, provided they don’t come in matted, or they don’t get matted during their stay.
 A dog in boarding is not brushed and the coat maintained unless you have selected that option under our Board and Spoil program.
 We also will not bathe a boarding dog that shows aggression in handling.
 We make the effort to do your dog’s toenails as a courtesy, but many dogs object to this procedure.
 Should you pick-up your dog and feel that he does not meet you expectations, we would appreciate it if you would let us know.
 If there is not a reason, we will do what we can to correct the situation.

-Because of our policy on bathing dogs that are in boarding, we need a 24 hour notice of any changes in the established pick-up time or date.
+Because of our policy on bathing dogs that are boarding with us, we need a 24 hour notice of any changes in the established pick-up time or date.
 We will make an effort to have the dog ready on a shorter notice, but this is not always possible.
 If you delay your pick-up date on short notice and your dog has already had its going home bath, we may not be able to re-bathe the dog for the later pick-up time.

-When you get your dog home: It is best to wait at least 30 minutes after arriving home to offer food or water.
+It is best to wait at least 30 minutes after arriving home to offer food or water.
 It is normal for dogs to be thirsty when they get home.
 Many dogs get extremely excited about seeing their owners and pant heavily in their excitement.
 This causes loss of water vapor.
 DO NOT let them drink large quantities of water, quickly.
 This could upset their stomachs and cause vomiting and/or diarrhea.
 Loose stools can also be caused by a diet change or stress, and it is not abnormal for your pet to exhibit this after a boarding stay.
 It is not unusual for a dog to be tired for a few days after going home from the kennel.
 It is much like people that have been staying in motels; you just don’t rest as well away from home.
 Chances are, also, that your dog has been very active or more active than normal during his stay with us.